-Waters reported as Category 5 are impaired, which means that they are not meeting their designated uses.
-The list of Category 5 waters is sometimes called the "303(d) list" in reference to this section of the CWA, which among other things, requires states to identify impaired waters.
+Waters reported as Category 5 are impaired which means that they are not meeting their designated uses.
+The list of Category 5 waters if sometimes called the "303(d) list" in reference to this section of the CWA, which among other things, requires States to identify impaired waters.
 There are several sources of data and information that are used when making impairment decisions.
-First, chemical assessments evaluate designated use support for an AU by comparing pollutant concentrations against numeric criteria that have been http://www.waterguality.utah.gov/WQAssess/documents/IR2010/Part1/2010 Part-1-IR-Final 10Nov2010.pdf established to protect the use.
+First, chemical assessments evaluate designated use support for an AU by comparing pollutant concentrations against numeric criteria that have been established to protect the use.
 A designated use of an AU is reported as Category 5 if any of the following apply: